SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 -   **Delivery Info:** Information about where the goods should be delivered.

--   **Payer Info:** The consumers’ personal data e.g. name, address, card number etc.
+-   **Payer Info:** The payer’s personal data e.g. name, address, card number etc.

 -   **PSP:** The service of providing payment methods in the checkout.